 The exact cause of Carpal Tunnel Syndrome is not known but repetitive movements, pregnancy, as well as arthritis and broken bones can cause the “compressed” nerve that leads to it.

-The 5 most common signs are:
+5 most common signs of Carpal Tunnel Syndrome

-- Aching, painful feeling
+- Aching, painful feeling near your wrist

-- Tingling or pins and needles
+- Tingling pain or pins and needles in your fingers

-- Weaker grip
+- Weaker hand grip

-- Tendency to drop things
+- Frequently drop things

 You may feel itchiness, numbness, or burning in your fingers and hand.
 Numbness and tingling is common in the thumb and index, middle and ring fingers.
 You may feel the need to shake your hand to restore feeling in your fingers.
 Sometimes, symptoms can be worse during the night, but they can also be felt during daily activities.
 Over time, as that nerve shorts out like a kinked electrical cord, the symptoms can radiate up your arm.

 Carpal Tunnel Syndrome can be treated in a variety of ways, ranging from a wrist splint to steroid injections.
 It can be and should be treated early, before symptoms progress and become permanent.
-Wearing a splint to hold your wrist in a neutral position during the day and performing exercises to stretch and straighten your wrist can help reduce the symptoms.
+Wearing a splint or brace to hold your wrist in a neutral position during the day and performing exercises to stretch and straighten your wrist can help reduce the symptoms.

-If you have worn your splint for 8 weeks and still have symptoms, it’s important to consult with your health care provider or a specialist for alternative treatments.
+If you have worn your wrist brace for 8 weeks and still have symptoms, it’s important to consult with your health care provider or a specialist for alternative treatments.
 If your nerve remains compressed, it can result in permanent damage.
-If recommended, a simple outpatient surgery can be very successful for long term and permanent relief of CTS.Like what you’ve read?
+If recommended, a simple outpatient surgery can be very successful for long term and permanent relief of Carpal Tunnel Syndrome.Like what you’ve read?
 Click here to subscribe to the blog!